System Design Space

 2012

-Jose Valim starts Elixir as a research direction to simplify development on top of the Erlang VM.
+Jose Valim starts Elixir as an attempt to make development on the Erlang VM more expressive and approachable for product teams.

 2014